 6. Leaking Refrigerant

-If you notice that your heat pump or furnace isn’t running as well as usual, it could be due to damage.
-Heat pumps and furnaces are very sensitive systems.
+If you notice that your heat pump or furnace isn’t running as efficiently as usual, it could be due to damage.
+Heat pumps and furnaces are very sensitive systems containing numerous components, including delicate heat exchangers.
 They can be damaged by moisture from rain or snow, which can cause rusting and corrosion.
-If this happens, it could lead to shorter lifespans for these units.
+If this happens, it could lead to shorter lifespans for these units and blockages within important elements like the heat exchanger.

 The best thing you can do for your heating system is to keep it clean!
-If you have an outdoor unit, remove any leaves or debris around the unit.
-Leaves and debris can get sucked into the system and cause damage.
+If you have an outdoor unit, nothing should be left to accumulate around it.
+Remove any leaves or debris around the unit.
+Just like a blockage in a window can prevent fresh air from entering your house, leaves and debris can get sucked into the system and cause damage.

 Winter is coming!
-You know what that means: the heating season is about to begin.
-With it comes the chance for your HVAC system to fail.
+You know what that means: the heating season is about to begin… and with it comes the chance for your HVAC system to fail.
 But don’t worry!
-You can prevent these issues from happening in the first place!
+Armed with the right knowledge, you can prevent these issues from happening in the first place!

-Winter is especially hard on your HVAC system because of how often you may need to use it.
-So winter is a great time to get your HVAC system checked out.
+There are numerous reasons why winter is especially hard on your HVAC system, primarily due to how often you may need to use it.
+Doors and windows stay shut to keep out the drafts, placing more workload on the heating components like the heat exchangers.
+So, winter is a phenomenal time to get your HVAC system checked out.

-The colder months are a time to bundle up, enjoy the holidays with your family, and take care of your home.
-It’s equally as important to take care of your HVAC system, so it doesn’t freeze up on you.
+The colder months not only open doors for enjoying the holidays with your family but also bring blockages and drafts that can affect your HVAC system.
+It’s equally as important to take care of your HVAC system as it is to take care of your home, so it doesn’t freeze up on you.

 Here are some tips for making sure your HVAC unit is ready for winter: